-At UW-Eau Claire: When you were accepted to the program, CIE staff registered you for the South Africa program under a temporary course number (INTX 411 for exchange or INTA 412 for study abroad) for 12 credits.
+At UW-Eau Claire: CIE staff will register you for the South Africa program under a temporary course number (INTA 412) for 12 credits.
 This temporary registration for 12 credits will appear on your billing statements.
 You do not need to complete any other registration at UW-Eau Claire.
 Once your transcript from Stellenbosch arrives, your actual Stellenbosch University classes, credits, and grades will be posted on your UW-Eau Claire transcript.
-The INTX 411 or INTA 412 registration code will remain on your transcript so that the university can maintain historical records regarding who has studied abroad.
-However, the INTX 411 or INTA 412 credit units will be removed and the INTX 411 or INTA 412 course will not be graded.
+The INTA 412 registration code will remain on your transcript so that the university can maintain historical records regarding who has studied abroad.
+However, the INTA 412 credit units will be removed and the INTA 412 course will not be graded.

-In South Africa: You indicated your course choices on vour Stellenbosch University application.
-Stellenbosch will make а determination if you are qualified to take these courses based on the transcript and course descriptions that you submitted with your application.
+In South Africa: You indicated your course choices on your Stellenbosch University application.
+Stellenbosch will make a determination if you are qualified to take these courses based on the transcript and course descriptions that you submitted with your application.
 In your acceptance email they will indicate which courses you were approved to take.
 You will not be allowed to take courses for which you have not been pre-approved.
 You will finalize your registration upon arrival.